Caitanyakotla/ISTIO-Project/README.md

-# ISTIO-Project
-ISTIO, Two Applications, GO AND jAVA APPLICATIONS.
+# ISTIO-Project: ISTIO, Two Applications, GO AND jAVA APPLICATIONS.
 Splitted the n/w using  Istio service mesh.
+Istio - An independent open source service mesh that facilitates the fundamentals needed to work successfully on a Microservice Architecture.

+# Securing authentication
+# Encrypting the communication among different microservices.
+# Securing authorization factors.
+  So it turns out to be very useful to develop application level security.
+# We built Docker image, deployed it using Kubernetes, and queried our appllication.

 You will find two binaries, one Go based application, one Java-based application.
 Both are providing an HTTP service with the same endpoints:
 Description